kubevirt/kubevirt.github.io/pages/quickstart_minikube.md

 Below are two examples of how to install KubeVirt using the latest release.

 ### The easy way

+> warning "Addon currently broken"
+> An issue has been [reported](https://github.com/kubernetes/minikube/issues/15918) where more recent versions of minikube break the kubevirt addon.
+Fall back to the "in-depth" section below until this is resolved.

 * Installing KubeVirt can be as simple as the following command: